-TEACHER EDUCATION

-Advising Division: Social Science

-Total - 18 hours

-NOTE: To be admitted into an undergraduate educator preparation program within the University System of Georgia: 1) Students must earn a minimum cumulative GPA of 2.5 on all attempted hours in the System core curriculum in areas A-F, as required for teacher preparation.
-2) Students must have passed the Regents' Exam.
-3) Students must have passed GACE (Georgia Assessment for the Certification of Educators).
-4) The receiving institutions may establish higher admission requirements.
-5) A criminal background check is required of all students before registering for all EDUC courses and is good for one year.
-6) Students must be a member of SPAGE, the Student Professional Organization of Georgia Educators, or purchase liability insurance independently before beginning their in-school practicum
+TEACHER EDUCATION Advising School: Socia al Science Total - 18 hours must earn a minimum cumul teacher preparation.
+2) Stud Assessment for the Certifica criminal background check is must be a member of SPAG an undergraduate educator preparation program within the Un lative GPA of 2.5 on all attempted hours in the System core cu dents must have passed the Regents' Exam.
+3) Students mus tion of Educators).
+4) The receiving institutions may establish is required of all students before registering for all EDUC cours E, the Student Professional Organization of Georgia Educators hing their in-school practicum urriculum in areas A-F, as required fo st have passed GACE (Georgia n higher admission requirements.
+5) A ses and is good for one year.
+6) Stud or A Required: 9 hours EDUC 2110 Investigating Critical & Contemporary Issues in Education (Abbreviated title: Critical & Contempora 3 EDUC 2120 Exploring Socio-Cultural Perspectives on Diversity in Education Context (Abbreviated title: Cultural Diversity) 3 EDUC 2130 Exploring Teaching & Learning (Abbreviated title: Exploring Teaching & 3 & Learning) f education vary widely in their requirements, the decision abou onent must be made in consultation with the advisor and be dep ent plans to transfer. this 9 Early Childhood MATH 2008 Foundations of Numbers and Operations (Abbreviated title: Numbers-Operations) 3 ISCI 2001 Life and Earth Science for Early Childhood 3

-Requirea: 9 nours

-EDUC 2110 Investigating Critical & Contemporary 3

-Issues in Education

-(Abbreviated title: Critical & Contemporal ry Issues)

-EDUC 2120 Exploring Socio-Cultural Perspectives on 3

-Diversity in Education Context

-(Abbreviated title: Cultural Diversity)

-EDUC 2130 Exploring Teaching & Learning 3

-(Abbreviated title: Exploring Teaching & I Learning)

-Guided Electives:

-Damilaad.

-9 hours

-0 h a

-NOTE: Because schools of education vary widely in their requirements, the decision about which courses to take to complete this 9 hour Guided Elective component must be made in consultation with the advisor and be dependent on the requirements of the institution to which the student plans to transfer.

-Early Childhood

-MATH 2008 Foundations of Numbers and Operations 3

-(Abbreviated title: Numbers-Operations)

-ISCI 2001 Life and Earth Science for Early Childhood 3

-Education Teachers

-(Abbreviated title: Life-Earth Science)

-ISCI 2002 Foundations of Physical Science 3
+1501 2001 Education Teachers (Abbreviated title: Life-Earth Science) ISCI 2002 Foundations of Physical Science (Abbreviated title: Physical Science)

-(Abbreviated title: Physical Science) Early Childhood requires the 3 EDUC courses plus these 3 electives to satisfy Area F.
+Early Childhood requires the 3 EDUC courses plus these 3 electives to satisfy Area F.